 National Health Corps (NHC) fosters healthy communities by connecting those who need it most with health and wellness education, benefits, and services while developing tomorrow’s compassionate health leaders.
 National Health Corps Chicago, a program of NHC, is administered by Health Federation of Philadelphia (HFP) and implemented by Public Health Institute of Metropolitan Chicago (PHIMC).

-NHC Chicago members produce significant and unique contributions that enhance Host Sites’ efforts to address social determinants of health and underlying structural oppression that may not otherwise be possible due to a lack of adequate funding, staffing, and resources.
-NHC Chicago members can help to increase access to care for underserved populations, provide health education, develop tools and curricula, conduct community outreach, link people to care for both mental and physical health, and in many other ways address the social determinants of health specific to your community.
-NHC Chicago members also work to build each host organization’s capacity in a way that lasts beyond their term of service.
+Each year, NHC Chicago members are paired with host sites, where they address social determinants of health that may not otherwise be possible due to a lack of adequate funding, staffing, and resources.
+NHC Chicago members help to increase access to care for underserved populations, provide health education, develop tools and curricula, conduct community outreach, and link people to care for both mental and physical health.
+NHC Chicago members also serve to build each host organization’s capacity in a way that lasts beyond their term of service.

 My service taught me